mosra/m.css/doc/plugins/plots-and-graphs.rst

 --------------------

 The :rst:`.. digraph::` directive uses the ``dot`` tool to produce directed graphs.
-The required directive argument is graph title, contents is whatever you would put inside the :dot:`digraph` block.
+The optional directive argument is graph title, contents is whatever you would put inside the :dot:`digraph` block.
 Use the :rst:`:class:` to specify a `CSS color class <{filename}/css/components.rst#colors>`_ for the whole graph, it's also possible to color particular nodes and edges using the